Don't Miss These Free Things to Do in San Francisco

 Outdoor San Francisco

 Urban hiking?
 Yes, please!
 A 1,500 acre national park, the Presidio is a true gem within city limits.
-The former military base now offers hiking trails, historic buildings and epic views.
-There are multiple entry points to the Presidio.
+The former military base now offers hiking trails, historic buildings and multiple picnic locations with epic views.
+There are multiple entry points to the Presidio, and a free shuttle to get you there.
 Find out which attractions are nearest to each gate and plan your visit.

 Land's End and the Sutro Baths